centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

    /usr/lib64/centreon-engine/libopentelemetry.so /etc/centreon-engine/otl_server.json
    ```

-4. Export the configuration
+4. Deploy the configuration.
-5. Restart the monitoring engine
+5. Restart the monitoring engine:

    ```bash
    systemctl restart centengine
    ```

-CMA can now communicate with Centreon.
+The CMA can now communicate with Centreon.
 You can set up the monitoring of your hosts.

 ## Step 2: Prepare the host